 The United States Congress may act only pursuant to those powers enumerated in the United States Constitution.
 There is no express constitutional authority for federal or state governments to engage in public health issues.
 Implicit authority for federal intervention is found under the Commerce Clause, General Welfare Clause, and Necessary and Proper Clause of the United States Constitution.
-The District of Columbia’s (the District) authority to protect public health comes from the doctrine of police power derived from the Tenth Amendment to the United States Constitution and, historically, under judicial interpretation of case law.
+The District’s authority to protect public health comes from the doctrine of police power derived from the Tenth Amendment to the United States Constitution and, historically, under judicial interpretation of case law.
 While the United States Constitution gives the United States Congress exclusive jurisdiction over the District, the District of Columbia Home Rule Act delegates certain authority to District government, including issues with public health significance.

 3.2 Source of Federal Public Health Authority

 There is nothing explicit in the United States Constitution that gives the federal government authority to intercede in public health matters.

 3.2.2 Implicit Constitutional Authority

 - The Commerce Clause – The Commerce Clause gives the United States Congress the power to regulate commerce with foreign nations, between the states, and with tribal nations.
 U.S. Const. art.
 I, § 8, cl.
 3. As the United States Constitution does not define what is meant by “commerce,” the United States Supreme Court has considerable latitude to decide whether legislation falls within the federal government’s authority to regulate under this clause.